 The Office of Public Safety provides 24-hour coverage to the entire campus and student housing.
-The Public Safety staff consists of a Chief, an Assistant Chief, an Investigator, Peace Officers, Safety Officers, an Environmental, Safety, and Health Coordinator as well as clerical support.
+The Public Safety staff consists of a Chief, an Investigator, a Supervising Campus Peace Officers, Peace Officers, Safety Officers, an Environmental, Safety, and Health Coordinator as well as clerical support.
 In addition, Public Safety hires student workers to staff the front desk in the Student Village.
 All Sworn Officers are authorized to enforce the laws of the State of New York.
-They have authority to apprehend and arrest anyone involved in illegal acts on-campus and areas immediately adjacent to the campus.
+They have authority to apprehend and arrest anyone involved in illegal acts oncampus and areas immediately adjacent to the campus.
 If minor offenses involving SUNY Broome's Code of Conduct are committed by a SUNY Broome student, both Public Safety Officers and Campus Peace Officers may also refer the individual to the Dean of Students Office.